AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     using the named OpenColorIO "display" transformation given by the *displayname* and *viewname*.
 An empty string for *displayname* means to use the default display, and an empty string for *viewname* means to use the default view on that display.

-Optional appended arguments include:
+    Optional appended modifiers include:

+      `from=` *val*
-    - `from=` *val* & Assume the image is in the named color space.
+        Assume the image is in the named color space.
 If no `from=` is supplied, it will try to deduce it from the image's metadata or previous `--iscolorspace` directives.

-    - `key=` *name*, `value=` *str*
+      `key=` *name*, `value=` *str*
         Adds a key/value pair to the "context" that OpenColorIO will used when applying the look.
 Multiple key/value pairs may be specified by making each one a comma-separated list.

-    - `unpremult=` *val* :
+      `unpremult=` *val* :
         If the numeric *val* is nonzero, the pixel values will be "un-premultipled" (divided by alpha) prior to the actual color conversion, and then re-multipled by alpha afterwards.
 The default is 0, meaning the color transformation not will be automatically bracketed by divide-by-alpha / mult-by-alpha operations.

     This command is only meaningful if OIIO was compiled with OCIO support and the environment variable `$OCIO` is set to point to a valid